NVIDIA/cloud-native-stack/install-guides/Jetson_Xavier_v7.1.md

 ### Prerequisites

-These instructions assume you have a Jetson Xavier or Xavier NX Developer Kit.
+These instructions assume you have a Jetson Xavier or Xavier NX Developer Kit or Jetson Orin.

 - You will perform a clean install.
 - The server has internet connectivity.